BII Summer School 2022Innovation and commercialisation of your science project

 - Understand basics of unmet needs, applications, markets and competitor analysis

-Capable of applying different commercialisation models for different types of science innovations
+- Be capable of applying different commercialisation models for different types of science innovations

+See also course overview.
 Moreover, the Summer School provides an excellent network opportunity for like-minded researchers.
 We include ample time for discussions and socialising.

 Teaching and learning methods